 Golf College Financial Aid

 At Golf Academy of America, we are here to help you determine the best way to pay for your education that incurs the least amount of debt.
-Our financial planning office encourages prospective students to apply for financial aid for college early.
+Our Student Finance office encourages prospective students to apply for financial aid for college early.
 To get started, review the information on this page and the information about financial aid programs including college grants, college loans, and additional financial aid resources.
 Then, review the official Financial Aid (FAFSA) web site.

 If you have any questions about golf college financial aid, please call Golf Academy of America today.

 To be eligible to apply for federal financial aid, a student must:

 - Be a U.S. citizen or an eligible non-citizen

 - Not be in default on a previous student loan

 - If required, be registered with the Selective Service

 Are you a military veteran or active military, guardsman, or reservist?
 Are you a military spouse or family member?
 You've got special golf college financial aid options.